 This is probably why I’ve limited my involvement with community groups and organizations over the years.
 I know how easy it is to get talked into taking on more responsibilities than I can reasonably accomplish well.
 (And completing tasks “well” is important to me.)

 Indeed, saying no is an art that isn’t easily mastered.
 I’m still learning to get over the sinking feeling in my stomach every time I have to dig deep and find the courage to say the two-letter word.
-I don’t like letting others down, but I dislike it even more when I’m unable to deliver something that I’ve committed to.
+I don’t like disappointing other people, but I dislike it even more when I’m unable to deliver something that I’ve committed to them.